lukaszsobala/bvm/README.md

     Direct file access can be useful for troubleshooting.
 Be aware: the VM needs to be shut down properly to mount in read/write mode.

 Full list of modes: `new-vm`, `download`, `prepare`, `firstboot`, `boot`, `connect`, `mount`, `help`, `list-languages`, `boot-nodisplay`, `boot-ramfb`, `boot-gtk`, `connect-freerdp`, `connect-remmina`, `gui`
-What is that last one there?
-Oh I almost forgot! ;-)
+That last one there deserves a mention.
 BVM has a graphical user interface.
 ![image](https://github.com/user-attachments/assets/6b4bef4f-b18a-44f0-aba3-1d9ea2f0f34a)
-Run the GUI with:
+Run the GUI:
 ```
 bvm/bvm gui
 ```
-Right now it is quite basic, but functional.
+Right now it is quite simplistic, but functional.
 It might stay that way, it might not.
 Much of BVM's future depends on how much of an impact it makes in the community.
 If nobody uses it, then it will be left to rot, just as has happned with past projects that I thought were cool but nobody else did.

 ### Tips:
 - Use an ARM 64-bit Linux OS with the `kvm` kernel module enabled.
 This is a hard requirement.